XuZuoLizzie/preprint-classification/README.md

 The evaluation results will be printed on your screen.

+**Run the pipeline with Docker container**
+You can also run this pipeline with a docker container.
+Docker offers several significant advantages that can streamline development, enhance security, and increase portability across different computing environments.

+Download and open Docker Desktop from the Start menu.
+It should run the Docker daemon automatically.

+Build the docker image:

+`docker build -t text-classification-app .`

+Run the docker container:

+`docker run text-classification-app`

 **Run the pipeline with customized datasets**

 Note: The pipeline is only applicable to multi-class classification tasks.

 If you would like to run this pipeline using your own datasets.
 Please convert your data into a TSV file.
 Please refer to the sample dataset `preprints.tsv` in `data/` directory.